Twas the night before Christmas, and out on the ramp,

 The message they left was both urgent and dour:

-"When Santa pulls in, have him please call the tower."
+"When Santa lands, could he please call the tower?"

 He landed like silk, with the sled runners sparking,

-Then I heard, "Left at Charlie," and "Taxi to parking."
+Then I heard "Exit at Charlie," and "Taxi to parking."

 He stepped out of the sleigh, but before he could talk,

-I ran out to meet him with my best set of chocks.
+I had run out to him with my best set of chocks.

-And his beard was all blackened from Reindeer exhaust.
+and his beard was all blackened from Rotax Reindeer exhaust.

-His cheeks were all rosy and jiggled like jelly,
+His cheeks were rosy and jiggled like jelly,

 I spoke not a word, but went straight to my work,

-He came out of the restroom, and sighed in relief,
+He came out of the restroom with a sigh of relief,

-Then he picked up a phone for a Flight Service brief.
+and then picked up a phone for a flight service brief.

 And I thought as he silently scribed in his log,

-These reindeer could land in an eighth-mile fog.
+that with Rudolph, he could land in eighth-mile fog.

 And laying a finger on his push-to-talk,

-He called up the tower for clearance and squawk.
+He called up the tower for his clearance and squawk.

-Then I heard him proclaim, as he climbed thru the night,
+Then I heard him exclaim, 'ere he climbed in the night,